Skip to main content Skip to footer

 Ken Jones

-So to frame from a staffing and training perspective, I wholeheartedly agree that once the product is set up and configured, that the requirements are minimal, it works well.
+So to frame it from a staffing and training perspective, I wholeheartedly agree that once the product is set up and configured, the requirements are minimal, and it works well.
 It's automated, generates alerts, and it's very, very helpful.

 The speed to value with Threat Manager